While not traditional BBQ ribs, these Chinese pork ribs are just as delicious. Here’s how to make Char Siu ribs at home.

 I love the “barbecued” pork and ribs in Chinatown.
-Unlike traditional Southern American low and slow smoke roasted barbecue ribs, there is no smoke flavor, even though there is a pink ring beneath the surface of the meat.
+Unlike traditional Southern American low-and-slow smoke roasted BBQ ribs, there is no smoke flavor, even though there is a pink ring beneath the surface of the meat.
 How do they do it?

 This marinade is especially good on pork, but I used it on chicken, turkey, and duck with great success.